People-led

 Reducing inequalities

 Health inequalities are differences in health outcomes that can be avoided.
+Addressing inequalities requires intentional effort to understand and respond to different groups’ specific needs and barriers.
 To address them:

 • identify who is most at risk and design services with them in mind